What is a Boarding Group?

 Further details about boarding groups can be found on the British Airways website.

 If you’re flying on a hand baggage-only fare boarding first can mean whether you get a space for your luggage in the overhead compartment.
-With BA Executive Gold status, you move straight from Boarding Group 5 to 1.
-Is it worth getting Gold or Silver status?
-Read our blog about it to find out.
+With BA Club Gold status, you move straight from Boarding Group 5 to 1.
+Read: Is it worth getting Gold or Silver status?
 This might seem a worthless benefit, but with finite overhead space on short-haul flights, getting your bag on first means less chance of your carry-on bag going in the hold and less delays on arrival.